 New imaging strategies convey the expectation of revolutionizing the diagnosis of neurodegenerative disease to acquire an entire molecular, structural, and metabolic characterization, which could be used to improve diagnosis and to stage each patient and follow disease progression and response to treatment.

 Dementia is a progressive, irreversible decline in cognition that, by definition, impacts on a patient pre-existing level of functioning.
 The clinical syndrome of dementia has several etiologies of which Alzheimer’s disease (AD) is the most common.

 Drug development in AD is based on evolving pathophysiological theory.
-Disease modifying approaches include the targeting of amyloid processing, aggregation of tau, insulin signaling, neuro-inflammation and neurotransmitter dysfunction, with efforts thus far yielding abandoned hopes and ongoing promise.
+Disease modifying approaches include the targeting of amyloid processing, aggregation of tau, insulin signalling, neuro-inflammation and neurotransmitter dysfunction, with efforts thus far yielding abandoned hopes and ongoing promise.
 Reflecting its dominance on the pathophysiological stage the amyloid cascade is central to many of the emerging drug therapies.

 - Track 12-1: Breakthrough in Dementia